histrio/tuxcare-documentation/docs/enterprise-support-for-almalinux/README.md

 #### Accessing Technical Support

-TuxCare Technical Support is designed for enterprise clients with trained IT staffs which provide initial ‘1st-line’ support to triage incidents.
+TuxCare Technical Support is designed for enterprise clients with trained IT staff which provide initial ‘1st-line’ support to triage incidents.
 Customer and TuxCare will agree on Customer Technical Leads with the client, who will be entitled to access TuxCare Technical Support services; Customer Technical Leads must complete AlmaLinux training requirements.
 Customer Technical Leads may submit Technical Support Incidents and Service Requests to:

 1. Technical Support ticketing system:
   * Acceptance of requests 24 hours a day, 365 days a year
   * Unlimited number of tickets may be submitted
-  * Customers will be supplied with instructions describing use of the ticketing system during on-boarding
+  * Customers will be supplied with instructions describing the use of the ticketing system during onboarding
   * User accounts will be created for each nominated user within each client organization
   * User accounts will have access to log, view and respond to tickets
 2. Email: acceptance of requests 24 hours a day, 365 days a year:
-  * New tickets may be created by simply emailing the support desk (email address to be provided during on-boarding)
+  * New tickets may be created by simply emailing the support desk (email address to be provided during onboarding)

 All customers are entitled to access the Support knowledgebase, FAQs, and other self-service tools as may be offered by Enterprise Support for AlmaLinux.